 - Thinking we have to settle for less

 - No trusting that EFT will get us to zero

 The last few levels of SUDS often point to new aspects

 Gary mentions this in his manual in Case History #1: Fear of Public Speaking:

 This was much less than the 10 she usually felt but, obviously, there was still some left.
 This is prime evidence that some new aspect of her fear was emerging that wasn’t present in her thinking during the break.

 I have noticed this recently with several of my clients.
 After working on an issue for a few rounds, we dropped the intensity from nine or ten to one or two.
-Sometimes I’m guilty of leaving it there but we decided to be persistent.
-Tapping on the remaining issue and getting to a zero results in some surprises: a whole new aspect would arise during the tapping that offered significant more relief.
+Sometimes I’m guilty of leaving it there, but we decided to be persistent.
+Tapping on the remaining issue and getting to zero results in some surprises: a whole new aspect would arise during the tapping that offered significant more relief.